alter5/UVAConnect/README.md

 UVAConnect matches students with new friends to meet and chat with based on their profile information.

 Tech Stack:
-- The frontend and backend uses Django with Bootstrap
+- This website uses the Django web framework with Bootstrap
 - The spaCy AI library is used to compare student profiles and generate a match score
-- WebSocket is used for the website's chat feature
+- WebSocket is used for the website's real-time chat feature
 - This project is deployed onto Heroku using Travis CI for continuous integration

 ## Directions